Battling Neurodegenerative Disorders: Stroke, TBI, Alzheimer’s and Aging

 Thirdly our lab provides molecular evidence for the potential therapeutic applications of complementary and alternative medicines (CAM).

-Using cultures of neurons, Dr. Doré has observed that pre-treatment with a standardized extract of Ginkgo biloba could alter the presence of specific genes/proteins important in neuronal function.
+Using cultures of neurons and brain tissues, Dr. Doré has observed that pre-treatment with a standardized extract of Ginkgo biloba or Ginseng could alter the presence of specific genes/proteins important in neuronal function.
 Individual components of the extract are ineffective, supporting the synergistic principals of Chinese medicine.
 Similar experiments and results have been obtained using resveratrol, which appears to be an active ingredient concentrated in red wines, and which has been proposed to explain some of the beneficial effects associated with the so called “French Paradox.”
 These alternative medicines could provide resistance against damage induced by free radicals, the toxins that are generated with aging and are the hallmark of many neurodegenerative processes.

 Ultimately, the aim is to perform basic research using innovative tools to test original hypotheses and find new treatments that could have clinical applications for the population.